thevindu-w/clip_share_server/README.md

 **Note**: This section is optional if you prefer manually starting the server over automatically starting on login/reboot.

 To install the server to run on startup, use the corresponding installer script for your platform.

-The installer scripts are attached with the releases.
+#### Online installers

+Online installer scripts are attached with the releases.
+They will download the corresponding version during installation.
+Therefore, they do not require having the compiled binaries along with the installer to run it.
+However, they require internet access to download the binaries from GitHub during installation.
+Run the interactive script and follow the instructions to install ClipShare.

+#### Standalone installers

+Standalone installer scripts are available in the archives (`zip` for Windows and macOS, and `tar.gz` for Linux) attached to releases on GitHub.
 They are also available in the [helper_tools/](https://github.com/thevindu-w/clip_share_server/tree/master/helper_tools) directory.
-The online installers will download the binaries automatically.
-If you are using the offline installers, you should have the `clip_share` (or `clip_share.exe` on Windows) executable in the current working directory.
+Standalone installers can run without an internet connection.
+However, you must have the `clip_share` (or `clip_share.exe` on Windows) executable in the current working directory to run the installer.
+If you download the archive from releases and extract it, you will have the executable along with the installer script.
 Run the interactive script and follow the instructions to install ClipShare.

 #### Linux and macOS